Barbara Rae: The Northwest Passage

 Delivery & returns information

-This publication, featuring 120 colour illustrations, has been produced in accordance with the exhibition at the Royal Scottish Academy, Edinburgh, the Pier Arts Centre, Stromness, Orkney, and Canada House, London
+This publication featuring 130 colour illustrations has been produced to accompany the exhibition at the Royal Scottish Academy, Edinburgh, the Pier Arts Centre, Stromness, Orkney, and Canada House, London.